Arts (ART) at Tidewater Community College

 ART 263 - Interactive Design I

-Focuses on creative concepts of design problem solving for interactive design: techniques specific to web, multimedia for the web, and other interactive design products.
-Advanced interactive design functions such as animation, rollovers, and audio are covered in ART 264.
+Focuses on conceptualization and problem solving for interactive design.
+Instructs students in techniques specific to web, multimedia for the web and other Interactive design projects using current technology and standards.
+Interactive functionality and usability are covered.
 Part I of II.

 Lecture 2 hours.
 Laboratory 2-4 hours.
 Total 4-6 hours per week.